gap-actions/run-pkg-tests/README.md

 #### Restricted boolean-like options

-In v3, the boolean-like options `NO_COVERAGE` and `warnings-as-errors` accepted any string value.
-In v4, these options only accept the values `'true'` and `'false'`.
+In v3, the boolean-like options such as `warnings-as-errors` accepted any string value.
+In v4, they only accept the values `'true'` and `'false'`, anything else results in an error.

 ### What's new in v3